Tezcatlipoca0000/SF_tcp-server/README.md

 ###### Client:
 Receives the files sent by the server.

-Files received will end un in the "*receive*" folder.
+Files received will end up in the "*receive*" folder.

 ###### TODO:
 - Client-side: